 At Prime and the Hours the antiphons, Accepit ergo etc., are proper to the Sunday.
 At Prime the psalms are 92, 99 (displaced from Lauds) and the first two divisi of Ps.
 118. The Dominical preces are sung and the short lesson is Quaerite Dominum.

 Mass is sung after Terce.
 The Gloria is not sung.
 The second collect is A cunctis, the third collect Omnipotens.
 A Tract is sung after the Gradual, the Credo is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the celebrant and altar.
 As folded chasubles are not worn the organ may be played.
 As noted above violet vestments may be used in the absence of rose, or in preference to it, in which case the deacon and subdeacon wear the dalmatic and tunicle not folded chasubles.

 Vespers are of the Sunday.
 Pss.
 109, 110, 111, 112 & 113 are sung.
 The Office hymn is Audi benigne Conditor.
-After the collect of the Sunday commemorations are sung of the following feast of St. Gregory.
-The Suffrage of the Saints is omitted as are the Dominical preces at Compline.
+After the collect of the Sunday the Suffrage of the Saints is sung.
+At Compline the Dominical preces are sung.

 Art: Jerome Nadal